Vidar Kleppe

 Vidar Sveinung Kleppe (born 16 September 1963) is a Norwegian politician.
 He was a member of parliament and deputy leader of the Progress Party until he was suspended and left the party in 2001.
-He was the founder and leader of the Democrats party from 2002 to 2012, and has since 2003 held public office as a member of the Vest-Agder county council and the Kristiansand municipal council.
+He was the founder and leader of the Democrats party from 2002 to 2012, and has since 2003 held public office as a member of the Vest-Agder county council and the municipal council for Kristiansand Municipality.

 Early and personal life

-Kleppe was born in Bergen to CEO Erling Kleppe (1941–1989) and his wife Harriet Uthaug (1944–2018), and was raised in Fedje.
+Kleppe was born in Bergen to CEO Erling Kleppe (1941–1989) and his wife Harriet Uthaug (1944–2018), and was raised in Fedje Municipality.
 He received education at a mechanical school from 1980 to 1981, and after this went to sea for a year.
 When he came back he worked as an industrial labourer in Kristiansand for four years, until 1987 when he was a businessman for two years.
 He was married in 1992 to Elin Dyrstad Kleppe, and has three children, two with Elin.
 For his wedding, Jan Simonsen was his best man.
 Kleppe wrote in 2021 that his wife Elin had died of cancer.